learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ### Interpreting Confidence Intervals of Repeated Samples

 Just like the last lab, all but one of the 95% confidence intervals overlap the red line marking the true mean.
-This is to be expected: since a 95% confidence interval captures the true mean 95% of the time, we'd expect our interval to miss the true mean 5% of the time.
+This is to be expected: since we're generating a 95% confidence interval, we would expect after repeatedly sampling and calculating confidence intervals that 95% of the confidence intervals calculated would contain the true population mean, while 5% would not.

 It won't always turn out at exactly 1 out of 20 like this (just like flipping a coin twice won't always give you 1 heads and 1 tails), but this particular example turned out nicely.

 ## Summary